-Managing Diabetes During Sick Days
+Managing Diabetes during Sick Days

 Medicines:

-- Take your medicine as directed: Call your primary healthcare provider if you think your medicine is not working as expected.
-Tell him if you are allergic to any medicine.
-Keep a current list of the medicines, vitamins, and herbs you take.
-Include the amounts, and when, how, and why you take them.
-Take the list or the pill bottles to follow-up visits.
+- Take your medicine as directed.
+Contact your healthcare provider if you think your medicine is not helping or if you have side effects.
+Tell your provider if you are allergic to any medicine.
+Keep a list of the medicines, vitamins, and herbs you take.
+Include the amounts, and when and why you take them.
+Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.
-Throw away old medicine lists.

 What to do during sick days: